geclos/homepage/content/blog/why_most_developers_fail_their_first_tech_interviews.md

 job or not.
 We will answer almost any question you might have, and you should be wary of any company that isn't willing to do the same.

-Once introductions have been made, we will ask you to submit a piece of code you might have already developed.
-If you are not prolific enough, we will give you a take-home exercise instead.
+Once introductions have been made, we will ask you to submit a program you might have already developed.
+If you don't have code to show for, we will give you a take-home exercise instead.
 The second interview basically consists of you going through your own code with some devs from our tech team.
 You'll get asked technical questions about your submission and some more general aspects, if the